 Make Time for Self-Care

 When you’re closing down a business, it may feel like there are a million things you need to do.
 You have to craft a formal closing announcement and inform your customers and vendors that you’re shutting down.
-You’ll need to take your website and social media pages offline and file forms with the government to officially dissolve your business.
+You’ll need to take your website and social media pages offline and file forms with the government to dissolve your business officially.

-Although there are lots of pressing tasks that need your attention, it’s also important to take a minute to breathe and process your emotions.
+Although many pressing tasks need your attention, it’s also essential to take a minute to breathe and process your emotions.
 For most entrepreneurs, our business is our baby.
-A recent study even showed that business owners have an emotional connection to their company that’s similar to a parent-child bond.
+A recent study even showed that business owners have an emotional connection to their company similar to a parent-child bond.

 Surround Yourself With Family and Friends